-- During a consultation, we go over the patent process, and provide a written contract for our client to evaluate.
-All work with our clients are governed by a written contract, which outlines all of the expected expenses for the prosecution of the patent, from the application filing to the issue fee at the end of a successful prosecution.
+Our Dallas-Fort Worth patent attorneys will also go over the patent process and provide a written contract for you to evaluate.
+All work with our clients is governed by a written contract that outlines all of the expected expenses for the prosecution of the patent, from the application filing to the issue fee at the end of a successful prosecution.

 The Patent Search

-At Norred Law, the first step of patent prosecution is almost always a Patent Search.
-There are many reasons to conduct a Patent Search, including:
+At Norred Law, the first step of patent prosecution is almost always a patent search.

 Filing the Patent Application

-Assuming that the Patent Search provides a reasonable chance of success and a client wishes to continue, our office then has to have all the details of the invention, including all drawings and bill of materials.
+Assuming that the patent search provides a reasonable chance of success and a client wishes to continue, our firm then has to have all the details of the invention, including all drawings and bill of materials.

-Patent applications can be provisional, or non-provisional.
-Provisional patents are temporary place-holders that establish a date of invention and keeps your place in line at the patent office.
-However, most provisional patents are not sufficient to perform the task, as they rarely have the full disclosure that is required, because the later-filed non-provisional patent application has to depend completely on the invention as disclosed in the provisional patent, IF the inventor wants to rely on that provisional application filing date.
+Patent applications can be provisional or non-provisional.
+Provisional patents are temporary place-holders that establish a date of invention and keep your place in line at the patent office.
+However, most provisional patents are not sufficient to perform the task, as they rarely have the full disclosure that is required.

-Clients have a “patent pending” from the point that the patent application is filed, and should indicate as much on their products.
+You will have a “patent pending” from the point that the patent application is filed and should indicate as much on your products.

 Responding to Patent Office Actions